-Council S 2020-202 Strategy 24 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions the sup quality efficient and afficient housing councing as other to rent ill have increased pply of high y, energy ent, accessible, fordable ng, including new il housing as well er types of homes t and for sale at ent prices.
+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions 1.
+We will have increased the supply of high quality, energy efficient, accessible, and affordable housing, including new council housing as well as other types of homes to rent and for sale at different prices.
 Agreed a revised Oxford City Housing Limited (OCHL) business plan and delivering the 20/21 plan, which includes construction of homes at Between Towns Road, Mortimer Drive, two sites at Rose Hill, Harts Close in Kidlington, and other sites.
 Completed further phases at Barton Park (phases 2 and 4).
 Continue to implement the OCHL business plan including putting the company on an increasingly stable financial footing, developing the skills to increase levels of output and profitability, bringing in or developing experience in Modern Methods of Construction (MMC) and zero-carbon/zero-carbon ready building, aiming to acquire development sites outside the city, forge partnerships and supply chain relationships.
 Broaden ODS' skill set and experience to enable it to partner with OCHL in delivering more complex housing schemes.
 Review the Council's approach to the allocation of social housing, to ensure it reflects our values Continue to deliver the OCHL business plan in line with the Council's ambitions.
 Continue to bring forward new sites for housing development, such as former Lucy Faithfull House and Redbridge Paddock.
 Review/update the Oxford Local Plan.
 Develop a new Oxford Living Rent to set a benchmark for energy efficient, affordable housing at intermediate price points, for working families in the city.
 Encourage landlords to sign up to this.